Phase transition for invariant measures of the focusing Schr\"odinger equation: Introduction

 The main difficulty in constructing the focusing Gibbs measures comes from the high degree $p>2$ of the negative term in the Hamiltonian \eqref{Gibbs2}.
 This makes the problem extremely different from the defocusing case, which would correspond to the well studied $\Phi^p$ model of quantum field theory.
 In \cite{Lebowitz1988}, Lebowitz, Rose, and Speer suggested to consider the Gibbs measure with an extra $L^2$-cutoff

 where $M(u)$ denotes the mass functional

 This choice is suitable for the study of the statistical mechanics of NLS, since the mass $M(u)$ is conserved by the flow of NLS, and represents the ``generalised number of particles".
-Hence, the measure \eqref{Gibbs3} represents a generalised grand-canonical ensemble for NLS.

 Our main goal in this paper is to study the Gibbs measure \eqref{Gibbs3} on the one-dimensional torus with size $L$

 and describe its behaviour in the large-torus limit $L \to \infty$, depending on the parameter $\beta$.
 More precisely, the main result of this paper is the following. \begin{theorem} Let $2 < p < 6$, $\alpha, \NN > 0$, and consider the measure $\rho_L$ formally given by